…to continue protest, engage stakeholders

-Members of the Academic Staff Union of Universities, ASUU, on Monday opted to continue their nationwide protest, instead of embarking on another round of industrial action over their eight-months’ salaries being withheld by the Federal Government.
+Members of the Academic Staff Union of Universities, ASUU, yesterday, opted to continue their nationwide protest, instead of embarking on another round of industrial action over their eight-months’ salaries being withheld by the Federal Government.

 “The National President will officially come out with the communique of the meeting.
 But we considered reports from branches regarding our nationwide protests and we are glad with what we got.
 It was agreed that the protests should continue, we need to let Nigerian people see that we have really given the government a long rope.

 “Some prominent Nigerians and different groups have been on the matter.
 Seeking the way out, we also want to give the people more time to intervene too.
 At least at the end of the day, if we are pushed to the wall, whatever we decide to do, everybody will see that we have tired and endured enough,” the source said.